Ultimate Princeton Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return will show you if the investment is a smart use of your money.
-Take your estimated Net Operating Income (NOI) and divide it by the cash amount you’re ready to invest.
-The result you get is a percentage.
-The higher it is, the faster your investment will be recouped and you’ll start receiving profits.
-When you borrow a portion of the investment and spend less of your own capital, you will receive a higher cash-on-cash return.
+A short-term rental's cash-on-cash return can tell you if the purchase is a practical use of your money.
+Take your expected Net Operating Income (NOI) and divide it by the cash amount you're ready to invest.
+The result will be a percentage.
+High cash-on-cash return indicates that you will recoup your money more quickly and the investment will have a higher return.
+Sponsored investment purchases will reap stronger cash-on-cash returns because you will be spending less of your own resources.

 Average Short-Term Rental Capitalization (Cap) Rates